essoen/essoen.github.io/content/work.md

 ## Other notes
 * Don't hesitate to reach out if you're blocked, or something's bothering you
 * I enjoy to read, and discuss it.
-Maybe post some book notes and share.
 It's nice to get inspired by others experiences, and see if one can use something from them.
 To get the time for reading, and trying things out, [I book time in my calendar](https://todoist.com/productivity-methods/time-blocking).
 The same goes for setting aside time to work on specific tasks.
 * During vacations I am usually literally offline, i.e. I'm in the mountains with no coverage
 * I find the [The Eisenhower matrix](https://todoist.com/productivity-methods/eisenhower-matrix), and the [Impact/Effort-matrix ](https://miro.com/templates/impact-effort-matrix/) useful, and might refer to them a few times.